iTeeLionCode/BeamMP-ITL_maintenance/README.md

 # ITL_maintenance

-Simple BeamMP serverside plugin for access limit by nicknames and custom maintenance message
+Simple BeamMP serverside plugin for limited access by nicknames and custom maintenance message